DarthKoder/star-wars-blog/README.md

 * Email Notifications: Implement email notifications for comments and likes on posts.
 * Search Functionality: Users can search for specific posts by title or content.
 * Favorite Features: Users can mention their favorite movies, and scenes from Star Wars in their posts.
+* After running lighthouse rporets on the mobile side of things , the page heading has a large 'First Contentfull Paint' andslows performance, so I would look into improving this.

 ## Design